What's A Humiliation Kink? Here's How To Get Started

 Years ago, I volunteered to be the “demo bottom” for an erotic embarrassment and humiliation class a friend of mine was teaching.
-During the class, I was asked to do a series of things that were supposed to be increasingly embarrassing, such as taking off my clothes in front of the audience and fetching a dog toy while on my hands and knees.
+As a kink instructor and certified intimacy educator, I always jump at the chance to learn about kinks I’m less familiar with.
+During the class, I was asked to explore humiliation play — a kink that blends embarrassment and eroticism — by doing a series of actions that were supposed to be increasingly embarrassing, such as taking off my clothes in front of the audience and fetching a dog toy while on my hands and knees.
 I happily fulfilled all of these requests and was never really embarrassed, much to the annoyance of the presenter.

-A couple of years later, I was teaching at a kink convention — I’m a certified intimacy educator — and saw that Midori, a kink educator I admired, had a humiliation class on the schedule, so I hurried over to grab a good seat.
+A couple of years later, I was teaching at a kink convention and saw that Midori, a sexologist and fellow kink educator I admired, had a humiliation class on the schedule.
+I was eager to hear her take on humiliation kink, so I hurried over to grab a good seat.
 The way she framed humiliation play shed light on my own experiences.

-To dig deeper into this fascinating topic, I talked to a fellow kink educator and a kink-positive therapist to get the goods on what a humiliation kink is, why people find it hot, and how you can try it out yourself.
+To dig deeper into this fascinating topic, I spoke with a fellow kink educator and a kink-positive therapist to get the goods on what a humiliation kink is, why people find it hot, and how you can try it out yourself.

 What Is A Humiliation Kink?

-Sunny Megatron, certified sex educator and host of American Sex Podcast, describes it this way, “Consensual psychological humiliation done for sexual or emotional arousal is commonly referred to as humiliation play in BDSM.
+There are many forms of erotic humiliation that can lead a person to feel turned on.
+Megatron describes it this way: “Consensual psychological humiliation done for sexual or emotional arousal is commonly referred to as humiliation play in BDSM.
 It’s most often done during dominant/submissive play and falls under the umbrella of psychological sadomasochism.
 Erotic humiliation can be delivered verbally, physically, or be a combination of both.”

 Like most forms of kink play, it can be incorporated in or out of the bedroom.
-While some people enjoy adding humiliation play to their sex, it can also be its own stand-alone form of play, or ‘scene’ to use the BDSM term.
+While some people enjoy adding humiliation play to their sex, it can also be its own stand-alone form of play or a “scene,” to use the BDSM term.
 For example, you could turn dinner into a humiliation scene by making someone eat with their hands, or making them beg for every bite and then feeding them from your fork.

 Megatron goes on to describe the nuances of humiliation play that explain my prior experience.
 “The key to understanding erotic humiliation is knowing that specific actions or scenarios aren’t universally humiliating,” she says.
 “For instance, consider being consensually ‘ordered’ to perform a striptease.
 Some would turn red with embarrassment and want to hide while others would eagerly show off, shaking their stuff.”